HiPay Review

 When to Choose an Alternative

 Choose Nuvei if you run regulated iGaming and need a single PSP that actually serves the vertical.
-720+ payment methods, six pre-built iGaming platform connectors (SoftSwiss, EveryMatrix, Bragg, Altenar, BetConstruct, Slotegrator), MGA + UKGC + Isle of Man + US state gambling licenses, dedicated iGaming team.
+720+ payment methods, six pre-built iGaming platform connectors (SoftSwiss, EveryMatrix, Bragg, Altenar, BetConstruct, Slotegrator), MGA + UKGC + Isle of Man + US state gambling licenses, a dedicated iGaming team.

 Pair with CoinsPaid if you need real crypto coverage that HiPay's Bitcoin-only setup can't provide. iGaming-focused crypto processing with gaming-specific deposit flows.
 Use alongside HiPay for the cards-and-EUR side only if HiPay is already the right fit for non-crypto traffic.